 Mr. Li represents a wide variety of industrial, commercial and individual clients, in both IP litigation, patent prosecution, and transactional matters.
 IP litigation forums in which he has been involved include both U.S. district courts and the International Trade Commission (ITC), and Patent Trial and Appeal Board (PTAB) of U.S. Patent and Trademark Office (USPTO).
 He has also prosecuted patent applications before the USPTO since 2003.
-Client sectors served by Mr. Li span a wide spectrum and include semiconductor equipment, microelectronic devices and packaging, integrated circuit (IC) designs, high-speed memory systems, storage networks and apparatuses, medical devices and diagnostic equipment, telecommunications equipment and network infrastructure, mobile marketing, consumer banking and credit cards, investment banking (securities, derivatives and structured financing), railroad equipment, online and retail gaming, and social networking.
-Apart from advising clients of American and European origins, Mr. Li has successfully served, and takes pride in serving, clients from China.
+Client sectors served by Mr. Li span a wide spectrum and include semiconductor equipment, microelectronic devices and packaging, integrated circuit (IC) designs, high-speed memory systems, storage networks and apparatuses, medical devices and diagnostic equipment, telecommunications equipment and network infrastructure, mobile marketing, security and authentication, consumer banking and credit cards, investment banking (securities, derivatives and structured financing), railroad equipment, online and retail gaming, and social networking.
+Apart from advising clients of American and European origins, Mr. Li has successfully served, and takes pride in serving, clients from Asia (including China and Japan).

 Representative matters and recent experiences include: